U-DK/LXR-Setup/README.md

 printf '%s\n' "password" n n n n y | sudo mysql_secure_installation
 ```
 4. Here you have a choice to make because of the access permission problem with `Apache` later.
-If you install into `/usr/local/share`(Because Apache can access to this folder), then you have to put `sudo` before every command thereafter except `cd`.
+If you choose to install into `/usr/local/share`(Because Apache can access to this folder), then you have to put `sudo` before every command thereafter except `cd`.
-If you install into `/home/<your username>`(Your home), then you don't have to put `sudo` but an extra step you would do at last.
+If you choose to install into `/home/<your username>`(Your home), then you don't have to put `sudo` but an extra step you would do in the end.
-5. Here I put those command as we are installing LXR in your home directory.
-So we `$cd`, which brings us into our home root: `/home/<your username>`.
+5. Here I put those commands without `sudo` as we are installing LXR in the home directory.
+So we `cd`, which brings us into our home root: `/home/<your username>`.
-7. `$mkdir LXR`.
+7. `mkdir LXR`.
 We use this `LXR` folder as our LXR root.
 8. Download LXR package.
 We use version `2.3.6` to build.
 ```bash
 cd LXR